Jacek-Poplonski/Jacek-Poplonski/README.md

 - 👋 Hi, I’m @Jacek-Poplonski
 - 🌱 I’m currently learning Python
-- 📫 How to reach me - not yet.
+- 📫 How to reach me - you do not yet reach me.
+Im' still learning...

 <!---
 Jacek-Poplonski/Jacek-Poplonski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.